setms/book/docs/requirements/digest/elicitation.md

 A **constraint** places restrictions on the design or implementation choices available to developers.
 It's another kind of non-functional requirement, different from quality attributes.
-Constraints can come from stakeholders (like compliance officers), external systems that the product must interact with, or from other activities, like transition and maintenance.
+Constraints can come from stakeholders (like compliance officers), external systems that the product must interact with, or from other development activities, like transition and maintenance.

 It's easy to miss requirements: